VauntDev/docs/docs/developers/developer_card.md

 title: Developer Card
 sidebar_position: 1
 ---
+Developers Cards are a new way for developers to showcase their experience and contributions to repositories.
+The primary goal of developer cards is to provide more visibility into how a developer is engaging with various public or private projects.

+Over time, we will be adding more flexibility and customization for developers to create personalized cards.
+We have initially added support for GitHub and will be evaluating adding other VCS vendors in the future

+# Types of Cards

+Cards are embeddable images that contain various information.
+We will be adding more and more cards to Vaunt as development continues.

+## Profile Cards

+Profile cards summarize contributions and calculate a user experience level.

+These cards contain the following information
+- Pull Requests: count of pull requests
+- Reviews: count of pull request reviews
+- Commits: count of commits
+- Issues: count of issues
+- Stars: count of stars earned
+- Contributed to: count of unique repositories contributed to.
+- Level: level based on user experience

+## README

 GitHub provides users with the ability to customize their profile pages by creating a profile readme file.
 You can learn more about managing your GitHub readme [here](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).

 In short, the readme file is a simple markdown file that can be used to describe yourself.
 GitHub has a wide range of support for markdown features and if you are new to markdown, you can find an introduction from GitHub [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

+## Setup

 We have taken advantage of this awesome Github feature by leveraging the basic HTML support provided to embed our Developer Cards.